springernature/vpat/springerlink.md

 <br><br>
 Some complex functionality may omit required WAI-ARIA roles, states, or attributes, or misuse WAI-ARIA markup and techniques.
 We are actively working to find and repair these problems.
 <br><br>
-The SpringerLink checkout process pages found at order.springer.com use multiple landmarks of the same type without unique labels.
+The product's checkout process pages found at order.springer.com use multiple landmarks of the same type without unique labels.
 The pages use form fields that rely solely on built-in browser error checking, which can lead to error messages being unavailable for users with older browser technology, or Assistive Technology that doesn't support these features.
 <br><br>
 Third party scripts may inject content with incorrect or absent information about structure and relationships.
 These may include content in advertising scripts and the Freshdesk customer services widget, among others.
 </td>